mokyen/okyensourcesoftware/dmi.md

 **Testability** Testing this class is relatively difficult for such a simple class.
 I would have to create a spy, fake, or mock version of the `IOutputter` object that I can inject into this class.
 Therefore, `RequestHandler` tests would be broken if the interface of `IOutputter` changed.

 **SRP** In the past, I would have said this class fulfills SRP.
 It has a Single Responsibility - to process a request.
-However, the coupling between the `IOutputter` and the logic means that one *actor* could cause this to change.
+However, the coupling between the `IOutputter` and the logic means that more than one *actor* could cause this to change.

 **OCP** I would have also felt that the `IOutputter` class was fulfilling the OCP by being an ABC that is injected. **TODO Need to finish this.
 The question if this class is meeting OCP is really about whether or not IOutputter is in the same component.**